sjn/introducing-se/docs.md

 #### Explore reliability II

 **The conformity test**
-–&nbsp;*«If other people no longer held this view, to what extent would you still hold it?»*
+–&nbsp;*«If other people no longer held this belief, to what extent would you still hold it?»*

 **The status quo bias test**
 –&nbsp;*«If your current claim was not the status quo, would you still actively choose it?»*